It is our great delight to let you know that the chair of the WNP Group was awarded the Henry Butt trophy for 2020 by Wedmore Parish Council.

-Whilst the representations period has now expired, the submitted plan and associated documents are still available to view and download here:
+The submitted plan and associated documents are available to view and download here:

 View and download documents